GGxcollab/ObsidianVault/SC-300/Implement Access Management for Apps.md

 				- **Defender for Cloud Apps is deployed with system admin privileges to allow full access to all objects in your environment**
 				- The App Connector flow is as follows:
 					- Defender for Cloud Apps scans and saves authentication permissions
 					- Defender for Cloud Apps requests the user list.
 The first time the request is done, it may take some time until the scan completes.
-After the user scan is over, Defender for Cloud Apps moves on to activities
+After the user scan is over, Defender for Cloud Apps moves on to activities and files.
+As soon as the scan starts, somo activities will be available in Defender Cloud Apps.
+					- After completion of the user request, Defender for Cloud Apps